PSPDFKit 6 Migration Guide

 PSPDFPlugin API has been removed.

-PSPDFStylusDriver doesn’t extend
+PSPDFStylusDriver stylus driver protocol doesn’t extend

 PSPDFPlugin anymore.
-To update your stylus drivers you need to:
+To update your stylus drivers:

-- update the designated initializer to
+- Update the designated initializer to

-- change the name of
+- Change the name of

-- update keys in your
+- Update keys in your

 PSPDFPluginProtocolVersionKeyshould be removed.

-Your stylus drivers have to be registered with
+Your stylus drivers have to be registered with the

-With the previous plugin architecture you could provide your own instance of
+With the previous plugin architecture, you could provide your own instance of

 PSPDFStylusManager, which is now no longer needed because our default implementation should cover all scenarios.
 Please let us know if you relied on custom implementation.

-If you want to provide your custom implementation for the following
+You may want to provide your custom implementation for the following

 id<PSPDFFileManager> fileManagerand coordinated file manager

-You can pass your own instances in the
+If so, you can pass your own instances in the

 options dictionary with